How to watch Game of Thrones season 8, episode 6 online - stream the finale from anywhere

 Not to mention, HBO offers free trials on all of its packages, which helps soften the blow.
 Prices start at $14.99 a month with HBO and go up depending on which package you choose.

-Season 8, episode 6 officially aired on HBO on Sunday, May 19 at 9pm ET, 6pm PT.
-It is now available to watch on HBO catch up at any time.
+Season 8, episode 6 of Game of Thrones is now available to watch on HBO catch up at any time.

 Watch Game of Thrones episode 6 online in the UK